-If you count his first paying job at Toronto's O'Neill's Dinner Theatre (and he does) this is Eric McCormack's 28th year as a professional actor.
-In the years following graduation from Ryerson he appeared in theatres across this country, including five seasons with the Stratford Festival, and cut his teeth guest-starring on Street Legal, E.N.G., Katts and Dog and Hangin' In.
+In the years following his graduation from Ryerson, McCormack appeared in theatres all across Canada, including five seasons with the Stratford Festival.
+He cut his teeth guest-starring on Street Legal, E.N.G., Katts and Dog and Hangin' In.
 His turn as Col. Clay Mosby on Lonesome Dove: The Outlaw Years (shot in Bragg Creek, Alberta) introduced him not only to a wider audience but also to his wife of almost thirteen years, Janet Holden.

 But it was his performance as Will Truman on the Emmy-winning Will & Grace that changed everything, earning him a Screen Actors' Guild Award, five Golden Globe nominations, and the Emmy for Lead Actor in a Comedy Series.
 During those heady eight seasons, he also hosted Saturday Night Live, sang both anthems at the NHL All-Star Game and made his Broadway debut as Prof. Harold Hill in The Music Man.